tdadvocate/pret-pokegold-spaceworld-storypatch/README.md

 - Start menu does not update along with the story flags being achieved

 ## Currently Planned Changes
+- Remove locked door text for Oak's Lab so that the player may enter freely
 - Implement a temporary blockade similar to Blue at the West exit to the East (and possibly North) exit of Silent Hill.
 If you encounter a wild Pokémon before receiving your starter, the game will soft lock and require a restart.
 - Re-enable Pokémon Center features in Silent Hill
   - Re-enable healing feature